 What exactly does bounce rate measure?

-By definition, bounce rate is “the percentage of visitors who enter the site and then leave (‘bounce’) rather than continuing to view other pages within the same site” (thanks, Wikipedia!).
+By definition, bounce rate is “the percentage of visitors who enter the site and then leave (‘bounce’) rather than continuing to view other pages within the same site”.
 More specifically, we like to look at bounce rate as the tool to best identify your most- and least-engaging pages.
-To learn more about the metric, visit our Bounce Rate article.

 How do I find Number of Bounces and/or Number of Entrances?

 In order to find Number of Bounces and/or Number of Entrances, you first need to set up a web analytics tool on your website, such as Google Analytics, Facebook Analytics, Hubspot, etc. From there, you should be able to find bounces and entrances for the entire website or for a certain page.

 Can't I just find the bounce rate on my web analytics app?

 Usually, your bounce rate is available on web analytics apps like Google Analytics, Facebook Analytics, Hubspot, etc. However, if you want to find the bounce rate across a certain set of pages, then you may want to sum up the bounces and entrances, then calculate that particular bounce rate on our calculator.
 Alternatively, if you have an expected/desired number of bounces and entrances, you can use our calculator to calculate the theoretical bounce rate.

 Do you have other calculators?

 Users who visit this page frequently visit our Pinterest engagement rate calculator page to calculate the engagement rate on their Pinterest marketing campaigns.
 Check it out!